Ever struggled with the supposedly simple kitchen task of boiling and peeling an egg?

 how to boil and peel an egg

-1. Place eggs in a saucepan large enough so they can be well covered with water.
+1. Place eggs (at room temperature) in a saucepan large enough so they can be well covered with water.

 2. Cover with cold water and add 1/2 teaspoon bicarb soda